 Once you enroll for coverage under this Plan, the coverage will remain in effect unless you make a change during annual enrollment or you have a family status change or other special enrollment right, which would allow you to change your coverage as described below.
-Changes made during annual enrollment will be effective January 1 of the year following the enrollment.
+Changes made during annual enrollment will be effective July 1 following the enrollment.